PREVYMIS 240 mg concentrate for solution for infusion

 Elimination

-The mean apparent terminal half-life for letermovir is approximately 12 hours with 480 mg IV letermovir in healthy subjects.
+The mean apparent terminal half-life for letermovir is approximately 12 hours with 480 mg intravenous letermovir in healthy adult subjects.
 The major elimination pathways of letermovir is biliary excretion as well as direct glucuronidation.
 The process involves the hepatic uptake transporters OATP1B1 and 3 followed by UGT1A1/3 catalysed glucuronidation.

 Excretion